 Frank A. Smith Evaluation Coordinator frank.smith@umb.edu

-Draft versions of the data collection instruments (both Program and Student level) were sent to all TPSIDs' Principal Investigators in February 2011.
+Draft versions of the data collection instruments (both Program and Student level) were sent to all of the TPSIDs' Principal Investigators in February 2011.
 Respondents were asked to review the data elements and provide feedback both on individual questions and on the instruments as a whole.
 Nineteen of the twenty-seven TPSIDs provided feedback on the Program tool and eighteen of twenty-seven TPSIDs provided feedback on the Student tool.
 The extensive comments received were reviewed in detail by project staff in March 2011 and changes to the system were made based on that feedback.

-9. Payment or Gift to Respondents
+9. Explain any decision to provide any payment or gift to respondents, other than remuneration of contractors or grantees.

 No payments or gifts are being made to respondents.

-10. Confidentiality of the Data
+10. Describe any assurance of confidentiality provided to respondents and the basis for the assurance in statute, regulation, or agency policy.

-No student names will be stored in the database, and individual level program data will be assigned unique ID number to allow Coordinating Center staff to differentiate between records.
-Only approved TPSID model demonstration project staff and partner site staff (as assigned by the TPSID PI) will have access to the key that relates names to assigned ID numbers.
+No student names will be stored in the database, and student- level program data will be assigned unique ID number to allow Coordinating Center staff to differentiate between records.
+Only approved TPSID model demonstration project staff and partner site staff (as assigned by the TPSID Principal Investigator) will have access to the key that relates names to assigned ID numbers.

-11. Additional Justification for Sensitive Questions
+11. Provide additional justification for any questions of a sensitive nature, such as sexual behavior and attitudes, religious beliefs, and other matters that are commonly considered private.
+The justification should include the reasons why the agency considers the questions necessary, the specific uses to be made of the information, the explanation to be given to persons from whom the information is requested, and any steps to be taken to obtain their consent.

 No questions of a sensitive nature are included.

-12. Estimates of Hours Burden
+12. Provide estimates of the hour burden of the collection of information.
+The statement should :

+Indicate the number of respondents, frequency of response, annual hour burden, and an explanation of how the burden was estimated.
+Unless directed to do so, agencies should not conduct special surveys to obtain information on which to base hour burden estimates.
+Consultation with a sample (fewer than 10) of potential respondents is desirable.
+If the hour burden on respondents is expected to vary widely because of differences in activity, size, or complexity, show the range of estimated hour burden, and explain the reasons for the variance.
+Generally, estimates should not include burden hours for customary and usual business practices.

+If this request for approval covers more than one form, provide separate hour burden estimates for each form and aggregate the hour burdens in item 16 of IC Data Part 1.

+Provide estimates of annualized cost to respondents of the hour burdens for collections of information, identifying and using appropriate wage rate categories.
+The cost of contracting out or paying outside parties for information collection activities should not be included here.
+Instead, this cost should be included in Item 14.

 A total of 56 IHEs (the 27 TPSID grantees plus 29 partner sites) will be required to enter data in the system annually.